etienne87/pytorch-stream-dataloader/README.md

 ## What is it?

-~With current implementation of iterable dataset I don't manage to stream several videos/ text/ audio in temporally coherent batches *with several workers*.
+With current implementation of iterable dataset I don't manage to stream several videos/ text/ audio in temporally coherent batches *with several workers*.
 Here i provide a simple implementation of streaming with multiprocessing and pytorch.
-This is mainly to get feedback and understand how to do this better/ simpler, but if you find this useful don't hesitate to give me feedback as well.~
+This is mainly to get feedback and understand how to do this better/ simpler, but if you find this useful don't hesitate to give me feedback as well.

-EDIT: i now manage to make the same thing with the pytorch iterable dataset, following https://medium.com/speechmatics/how-to-build-a-streaming-dataloader-with-pytorch-a66dd891d9dd
+EDIT 21-06-2020: i now manage to make the same thing with the pytorch iterable dataset, following https://medium.com/speechmatics/how-to-build-a-streaming-dataloader-with-pytorch-a66dd891d9dd

+EDIT 21-06-2021: i now use iterable a bit differently, i ask every IterableDataset to retrieve the worker's id, this way I can actually concatenate data using FIFOs.
+For video reading however, perhaps the most efficient remains the VideoLoader from: https://github.com/dmlc/decord
+The problem is that you cannot really change what is done inside, so you have to load labels/ or doing extra work once you receive the data.

 It is a bit simpler like this (look at pytorch_iterable.py).
 The main requirement is to build several dataloaders with num_workers=1.

 ![](data/dataloader_figure.jpg)